wali6059/Gemini-Collaborative-Workspace/README.md

 # Gemini-Collaborative-Workspace

 A collaborative platform that seamlessly integrates human creativity with AI assistance for content creation, editing, and project management.
 Built with React, Node.js, MongoDB, and Google's Gemini AI.
-# Gemini-Collaborative-Workspace

-A collaborative platform that seamlessly integrates human creativity with AI assistance for content creation, editing, and project management.
-Built with React, Node.js, MongoDB, and Google's Gemini AI.

 ## Demo Video